 In partnership with the NSW Government, AWC has constructed a 37.2 kilometre feral predator-proof fence within Mallee Cliffs National Park, creating a 9,570 hectare exclosure of ecologically significant bushland which, once cleared of predators, will be home to at least 10 regionally extinct mammal species as part of an ambitious rewilding program.
 The program began in October 2019 with the release of the Greater Bilby into a 480 hectare, specially-designed breeding zone.

-The park is located in a semi-arid zone where the annual rainfall is highly variable, and the summers are extremely hot, with a maximum recorded temperature of 50.7° Celcius.
+The park is located in a semi-arid zone where the annual rainfall is highly variable, and the summers are extremely hot, with a maximum recorded temperature of 50.7° Celsius.
 There are no permanent streams or natural water bodies within the national park.

 Mallee Cliffs protects two primary vegetation communities typical of the region, Mallee woodlands and Belah-Rosewood woodland.
 The dominant Mallee species are Yorrell, White Mallee and Red Mallee, and some of the woodland is characterised by a spinifex understorey.
 Small areas of the park have been impacted by historic grazing practices during the park’s previous life as a pastoral property.
 The park last experienced major wildfires in 1975 and 1977 and, since then, there have been no fires aside from some minor prescribed burns.
 Many vegetation communities within the park are now sufficiently mature to provide important habitat for a range of threatened species.